dianapatrong/DE101_SQL_Assignment/Exercises/Exercise2/README.md

 ## ✏️ Exercise 2: Create the DDL's and load the data
-Setup a docker container with a MySQL instance, create all the DDL's and load the data into the tables.
+Setup a docker container with a MySQL instance version 8, create all the DDL's and load the data into the tables.
 You will do this according to the **original** schema.

 Your file should include: